stocker88/nextjswebsite/_posts/finance-gurus.md

 ---

-💸Have you ever wondered how financial gurus get paid?
+💸 Have you ever wondered how financial gurus get paid?

 &nbsp;